RepreZen/KaiZen-OpenApi-Parser/API-Overview.md

 # Overall Structure

-# The OpenApi Object Model

 In its most common use-case, the KaiZen OpenAPI Parser consumes an OpenAPI model and creates Java objects that expose and allow manipulation of its component parts.
 Those objects are constructed from classes and interfaces that are nearly 100% generated from a succinct catalog of OpenAPI objects, their properties, and their relationships.
-As a result, the object models are highly uniform.
+As a result, the object APIs are highly uniform.

 ## Model Values